spotinst/help/src/docs/elastigroup/tools-integrations/github.md

 ## Prerequisites

 * Connect your AWS account to Spot.
 Refer to the following link for details: https://docs.spot.io/connect-your-cloud-provider/first-account/
-* Spot Connect is in private preview mode.
+* Spot Connect in private preview mode.
 You can enable it in your account by contacting your sales representative or by contacting the Spot support team at support@spot.io.
 * Integrate Spot Connect with your Spot Elastigroup account that hosts the GitHub runners by creating an API token in the Spot console with a minimum of Elastigroup create and update permissions.

 ## Step 1: Add Spot Services to Spot Connect